- Who is eligible for Delaware Medicaid?

-As of July 2022, total enrollment in Delaware’s Medicaid/CHIP programs had grown by 35% since 2013, reaching 303,192 people (other data sources put the total at nearly 315,000 at that point.
+As of January 2023, total enrollment in Delaware’s Medicaid/CHIP programs had grown by 36% since 2013, reaching 303,192 people (other data sources put the total at nearly 315,000 at that point.
 Percentage-wise, this is smaller than the enrollment growth in other states, particularly those that have expanded Medicaid.
 But Delaware’s median household income is higher than the national average, so fewer people are eligible for coverage intended for low-income households

 Delaware Medicaid history

 Delaware originally implemented Medicaid in October 1966.

 Starting in 1996, the state began converting much of its program to managed care, contracting with managed care organizations (MCOs) to provide Medicaid benefits.
-The state currently contracts with two MCOs (AmeriHealth Caritas Delaware and Highmark Health Options) to provide Medicaid benefits to eligible enrollees.
-Those contracts expire at the end of 2022, and the state solicited feedback in 2021 on ways to improve the program before the new contracts begin at the start of 2023.
+The state currently contracts with three MCOs (AmeriHealth Caritas Delaware, Highmark Health Options, and Delaware First Health) to provide Medicaid benefits to eligible enrollees.

 In April 2012, Delaware received approval to move some of its long-term care and dual-eligible (those who qualify for both Medicaid and Medicare) populations to managed care.
 This program is called DSHP Plus.
 About 85% of Delaware’s Medicaid enrollees are covered under managed care plans, including DSHP Plus.